claudielarouche/claudielarouche/pages/save_orleans_earlyon.md

 description: "Save the EarlyON Playgroups in Orléans"
 ---

-Two long-standing EarlyON centres in Orléans — **Charlemagne** and **Divine Infant**, both operated by the Ottawa Catholic School Board (OCSB) — are closing at the end of November.
-These closures will leave hundreds of families without essential early years programming.
+The Ottawa Catholic School Board (OCSB) is closing two long-standing EarlyOn Centres in Orléans: **Charlemagne** and **Divine Infant**.
+These closures will leave hundreds of caregivers and children without essential early years programming.

 This page gathers all key information, links, contacts, demands, and actions in one place to support community advocacy.

 ## 📌 Overview of What's Happening

-- OCSB is closing **two EarlyON playgroups:**
+- OCSB is closing **two EarlyON Centres:**
-  - **Charlemagne**
-  - **Divine Infant** (already closed)
+  - **Divine Infant** (closed as of September)
+    - Provided playgroup programming for children age 0-6 Monday through Friday
+    - Closed due to difficulty finding staff and duplication of services with the Charlemagne centre

+  - **Charlemagne** (to close at the end of November)
-- The Charlemagne EarlyOn center currently provides playgroup programming for children age 0-6 Monday through Friday, as well as a baby playgroup twice per week.
+    - Provides playgroup programming for children age 0-6 Monday through Friday, as well as a baby playgroup twice per week
-- The Charlemagne EarlyOn has supported families for **over 30 years**.
+    - Has supported families for over 30 years at this location attached to St Peter’s High School
+    - Closing as the high school is planning to take over the space
+- Both centers were consistently running at or very near capacity.
 - Remaining EarlyON centres in Orléans are **already at maximum capacity** or open only **one morning per week**
+  - These centers are run by other organizations, and funding that OCSB received through the Ontario EarlyOn Program will not transfer over. **There is no plan to increase services at the remaining center to meet demand.**
 - No viable alternatives exist for the hundreds of families affected.

 ## 📣 Parents’ Main Demands

-1. **Delay closure** until replacement location is secured.
+1. **Delay closure** until a replacement location is secured.
 2. Keep EarlyON funding in Orléans.